iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 of several transactions and sent one by one.

 This RFC proposes a `Transaction` type and a `Bundle` type to represent the transaction and bundle formats used by the IOTA Reference Implementation as of release [`iri v1.8.1`].
-We also propose the `TransactionBuilder`, `IncomingBundleBuilder`, and `OutgoingBundleBuilder` types following the builder pattern to construct both message types, respectively.
-We distinguish between incoming and outgoing bundles because one is concerned with verifying an existing message being received, while the other one is concerned with constructing a new message intended to be sent, which includes setting a number of fields like the bundle hash.
+To construct these types, this proposal also includes the builder patterns `TransactionBuilder`, `IncomingBundleBuilder`, `OutgoingBundleBuilder`, and `SealedOutgoingBundleBuilder`. `IncomingBundleBuilder` is concerned with constructing and verifying complete messages coming in externally, while `OutgoingBundleBuilder` and its sealed version are for constructing a bundle from scratch to be sent to the IOTA network.
+This includes signing its transactions, setting the bundle hash and other relevant fields.

 Useful links: